Custody and Child Arrangements in Vietnam

 - Unilaterally without consent: international child abduction under Vietnamese law and the Hague Convention on Child Abduction (Vietnam acceded 2021, entered into force 2022)

-Vietnamese border control checks parental consent at exit for known mixed-nationality families.
-Don't try to leave with the kid without paperwork.
+Vietnamese border control typically checks parental consent at exit for known mixed-nationality families.
+Don't attempt to leave with the child without proper paperwork.

 The Hague Convention on Child Abduction